 Should You File Your Taxes With H&R Block?

-If you’re still comparing tax software, make sure to include H&R Block on that list.
+If you’re still comparing online tax software programs, make sure to include H&R Block on that list.

-We think the free version is pretty robust for most needs.
+We think the free version of the online tax software is pretty robust for most needs.

-It’s pretty impressive considering it includes HSA and student loan interest forms.
+It’s pretty impressive considering it includes HSA, Child Tax Credit and student loan interest forms.

-Even if you need the premium edition of their software, it’s a decent value, particularly for those who may have complex tax needs such as landlords or self-employed folks.
+Even if you need the premium edition of the H&R Block software, it’s a decent value, particularly for those who may have complex tax needs such as the tax documents needed by landlords or self-employed folks.

 Plus, if you don’t want to do it yourself, you can pay the add-ons to have your return reviewed by a tax professional or to help answer your one on one questions.